-In 2014, we marked 110 years since Sam Eyde, Knut Tillberg and the Wallenberg brothers met in Stockholm to form a company with the goal to become a major industrial company with an international outlook.
+In 2014, we marked that it was 110 years since Sam Eyde, Knut Tillberg and the Wallenberg brothers met in Stockholm to form Elkem.
+They aimed to become a major industrial company with an international outlook.

-At the centenary in 2004, we commissioned Professor Knut Sogner to write the history of Elkem, resulting in the comprehensive and intriguing book «Skaperkraft» (Creative Power).
+At the anniversary in 2004, we commissioned Professor Knut Sogner to write the history of Elkem, resulting in the comprehensive and intriguing book «Skaperkraft» (Creative Power).
 The book describes a century of initiative, determination and success, as well as disappointment and even despair.

 As Elkem turns another decade, there are great opportunities ahead, particularly with silicon being a key element in renewable energy solutions.